cambridge-ceu/CEU-matters/docs/c6/README.md

-# Chapter 6.
-Sharing with the internet
+# Sharing with the internet

 ## Setup